zschaeffer/dsp/05b-python_advanced.md

 >> REPLACE THIS WITH YOUR RESPONSE

-b)  The previous dictionary does not have the best design for keys.
+####Q7.
+The previous dictionary does not have the best design for keys.
 Create a new dictionary with keys as:

 ```
 professor_dict = {('Susan', 'Ellenberg'): ['Ph.D.', 'Professor', 'sellenbe@upenn.edu'],\